-- 1.1.4.1 For Discharges Mixed with Non-Stormwater.
-Stormwater discharges that are mixed with non-stormwater discharges, other than those mixed with allowable non-stormwater discharges listed in Part 1.1.3 and/or those mixed with a discharge authorized by a different NPDES permit and/or a discharge that does not require NPDES authorization, are not eligible for coverage under this permit. - 1.1.4.2 For Stormwater Discharges Associated with Construction Activity.
-Stormwater discharges associated with construction activity disturbing one acre or more, or that are part of a larger common plan of development or sale if the larger common plan will ultimately disturb one acre or more, are not eligible for coverage under this permit, unless in conjunction with mining activities as specified in Sector J of this permit. - 1.1.4.3 For Discharges Currently or Previously Covered by Another Permit.
-Unless you have received written notification from the Secretary specifically allowing these discharges to be covered under this permit, you are not eligible for coverage under this permit for any of the following: - Stormwater discharges associated with industrial activity that are currently covered under an individual NPDES permit or an alternative NPDES general permit; - Discharges covered within five years prior to the effective date of this permit by an
+1. For Discharges Mixed with Non-Stormwater

+Stormwater discharges that are mixed with non-stormwater discharges, other than those mixed with allowable non-stormwater discharges listed in Part 1.1.C and/or those mixed with a discharge authorized by a different NPDES permit and/or a discharge that does not require

+NPDES authorization, are not eligible for coverage under this permit.

+2. For Stormwater Discharges Associated with Construction Activity

+Stormwater discharges associated with construction activity disturbing one acre or more, or that are part of a larger common plan of development or sale if the larger common plan will ultimately disturb one acre or more, are not eligible for coverage under this permit, unless in conjunction with mining activities as specified in Sector J of this permit.

+3. For Discharges Currently or Previously Covered by Another Permit

+Unless you have received written notification from the Secretary specifically allowing these discharges to be covered under this permit, you are not eligible for coverage under this permit for any of the following:

-- individual permit or alternative general permit where that permitestablished sitespecific numeric water quality-based limitations developed for the stormwater component of the discharge; or - Discharges from facilities where any NPDES permit has been or is in the process of being denied, terminated, or revoked by EPA (this does not apply to the routine reissuance of permits every five years). - 1.1.4.4 For Stormwater Discharges Subject to Effluent Limitations Guidelines.
-For discharges from facilities subject to stormwater effluent limitation guidelines under 40 CFR, Subchapter N, only those stormwater discharges identified in Table 1-1 are eligible for coverage under this permit. - 1.1.4.5 Endangered and Threatened Species and Critical Habitat Protection.
-Coverage under this permit is available only if your stormwater discharges, allowable non- stormwater discharges, and stormwater discharge-related activities are not likely to result in a take of any species that are listed as threatened or endangered, or result in adverse impacts to or destruction of habitat that is designated as critical, under Vermont's Protection of Endangered Species Law, 10 V.S.A. §§ 5401-5410.
+- Stormwater discharges associated with industrial activity that are currently covered under an individual NPDES permit or an alternative NPDES general permit; - Discharges covered within five years prior to the effective date of this permit by an individual permit or alternative general permit where that permit established sitespecific numeric water quality-based limitations developed for the stormwater component of the discharge; or - Discharges from facilities where any NPDES permit has been or is in the process of being denied, terminated, or revoked by EPA (this does not apply to the routine reissuance of permits every five years).

+4. For Stormwater Discharges Subject to Effluent Limitations Guidelines.

+For discharges from facilities subject to stormwater effluent limitation guidelines under 40 CFR, Subchapter N, only those discharges identified in Table 1-1 are eligible for coverage under this permit.

+5. Endangered and Threatened Species and Critical Habitat Protection.

+Coverage under this permit is available only if your stormwater discharges, allowable non-stormwater discharges, and stormwater discharge-related activities are not likely to result in a taking of any species that are listed as threatened or endangered, or result in adverse impacts to or destruction of habitat that is designated as critical, under Vermont's Protection of Endangered Species Law, 10 V.S.A. §§ 5401-5410.
+You must meet one of the criteria and follow the procedures in Appendix F.